jcrussellisnerdy/as-jrussell/README.md

 ## Hi there 👋

+I am a dad and hubby first then I have the blessed ability to do the current work life of as a Senior DBA

 <!--
 **as-jrussell/as-jrussell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.